Polymer/old-docs-site/articles/webview.md

 > "Imported resource from origin 'file://' has been blocked from loading by Cross-Origin Resource Sharing policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.", source: file:///android_asset/www/index.html

-Be sure you're calling `setAllowFileAccessFromFileURLs(true)`.
+Be sure you're calling `setAllowFileAccessFromFileURLs(true)` when setting up the Activity.

-## Loading you main page
+## Loading the main page

-Your app is built and in `src/main/assets/www`.
-The last step is to instruction the WevView to load it from the filesystem.
+Congrats!
+Your app is built and chillaxing in `src/main/assets/www`.
+The last step is to load your index.html from the filesystem.

 **MainActivity.java**: